 Improving green infrastructure by employing refugees

-Title: Improvement of green infrastructure in Jordan through labour-intensive measures (cash for work)
+Improvement of Green Infrastructure in Jordan through Labor-Intensive Measures (cash for work)

-According to data from the United Nations High Commissioner for Refugees (UNHCR), more than 670,637 refugees from Syria were officially registered in Jordan up to August 2021.
+According to data from the United Nations High Commissioner for Refugees (UNHCR), more than 660,000 refugees from Syria were officially registered in Jordan by March 2023.
 That corresponds to a 10 per cent increase in the Jordanian population.
-81 per cent of the refugees do not live in refugee camps, but in host communities, which places very heavy demands on the basic infrastructure there.
-Functional public green areas, green networks and recreational areas are insufficiently integrated into spatial planning.
-Moreover, the communities lack the funds to maintain green areas.
+81 per cent of the refugees live in host communities, thus placing heavy demands on basic infrastructure.
+There is a lack of functional public green recreational areas as well as insufficient funds to maintain them.

-4,200 workers are employed for at least two months in ten communities and 16 rural areas.
-Half of the workers are vulnerable Jordanians, the other half are Syrian refugees – at least 20 per cent are women.
-After the end of the employment relationship, the workers have the opportunity to participate in training.
-Around 3,200 workers are acquiring qualifications in various fields.
+4,600 workers have been employed for at least two months in 14 communities and 23 rural areas.
+Half of the workers are vulnerable Jordanians, while the other half are Syrian refugees – almost 30 per cent are women.
+Through the earnings, the financial situation of participants improves.
+After the end of the employment relationship, all workers have the opportunity to participate in trainings.